-16 May How to Save Money when EV Charging
+16 May How to Save Money When Charging Your EV

 You shop for the best gas prices, why not your electricity rates?
 If you’re considering buying an electric vehicle (EV), or are already an owner, it’s important to know what you’re paying to charge your EV so you can minimize your costs.
 With changing electricity rate schedules and different pubic electric charging station vendors, charging costs will vary greatly based on when are where you charge.

 There are many kinds of EVs on the road now with varying sizes of batteries.
 Let’s dive into how to calculate your charging costs, so you can determine the most cost-effective way to charge.

 EV manufactures express battery size (capacity) in kWh, which stands for ‘kilowatt hour’ (a measurement of electricity that’s equivalent to the amount of energy expended in one hour by one kilowatt of power).
 Plug-in hybrid and electric-only car batteries range in size from 5 – 100 kWh.

 Charging times depends on your batter size, the type of charger used and your battery’s charge controller.
 Residences may use Level 1 or Level 2 charging.
 Level 1 uses a standard wall outlet, which is 110-volts.
 Level 2 requires professional installation and uses a 240-volt dedicated circuit, similar to ones used in large appliances like electric dryers.